pkgalea/KNN_new_assignment/src/assignment.md

 Read the `seed_dataset.csv` file into a dataframe.

 Inspect the dataset.
 This real dataset represents the results of x-rays into three different types of wheat kernels.
-The first 7 columns are the attributes that the x-ray measured.
-The `wheat_type`  represents the type of wheat kernel:
+The first 7 columns are the measurements taken from the x-rays.
+The `wheat_type` column represents the type of wheat kernel:

 1. Kama
 2. Rosa